 During Advent bishops of the Roman rite exchange their violet choir cassocks for black ones (with train) which are worn with either a black mozzeta or black mattelletum with violet linings.
 Cardinals of the Court of Rome wear their 'winter' violet merino apparel (in contrast to their summer mourning dress of violet watered-silk) in place of their watered-silk scarlet dress.

 At Vespers yesterday afternoon the antiphons In illa die etc were sung with the psalms of Saturday.
 The Office hymn was Creator alme siderum.
-After the collect of the Sunday a commemoration was sung of the preceding Office of St. Sylvester.
+After the collect of the Sunday a commemoration was sung of St. Francis Xavier.
 The Suffrage was omitted being Advent.
-At Compline the Dominical preces were sung.
+At Compline the Dominical preces were omitted.

 Mass is sung after Terce.
 During Advent for ferial and Dominical Masses in the Roman rite the deacon and sub-deacon do not wear the dalmatic and tunicle but violet folded chasubles, an ancient feature of the Roman liturgy.
-The Gloria in not sung, the second collect is Deus, qui de beate, the third collect is Ecclesiae.
+The Gloria in not sung, the second collect is of St. Francis Xavier.
 The Creed is sung, the preface that of the Blessed Trinity and, as the Gloria was not sung, the dismissal is Benedicamus Domino, sung by the deacon facing the altar, not turned towards the people.

-In the 'liturgical books of 1962' Mattins is cut down to a single nocturn of three lessons.
+In the 'liturgical books of 1962' there are no commemorations at either Vespers.
+Mattins is cut down to a single nocturn of three lessons.
 At Prime there are no Dominical preces.
 At Mass the there is the novelty for the the Roman rite of the deacon wearing the dalmatic and the sub-deacon the tunicle in a penitential Mass of the season.
 Folded chasubles, so ancient and so quintessentially Roman, have been tossed aside.
 There is only one collect and the dismissal is Ite, missa est.

 Art: Jerome Nadal